 64 Audio A18 ($2999)

 64 Audio’s A18 and the VE8 both share an engaging sound, due to their forward stage positioning.
 However, A18’s emphasis is on excitement due to its brighter upper mids, as well as upper treble lift; as a result, the A18 is especially upfront in its detail retrieval, pushing finer detail to the foreground.
 In addition, its sub-bass extension is slightly greater, as is its impact – overall, the A18’s bass hits with more authority, especially with its M20 module.
-The VE8’s bass is equally enhanced, but conveys more of a mid-bass impact.
-In addition, the A18’s stage is slighty wider, although the VE8’s is taller, while bettering the A18 in its layering ability.
-Even so, both iems primarily rely on their width for separation.
+The VE8’s bass is equally enhanced, but conveys more of a mid- rather than sub-bass impact.
+In addition, the A18’s stage is slighty wider, although the VE8’s is taller.
+Both iems share similar depth, and primarily rely on their width for separation.